Archive What to Do When Your Child Is Cyberbullied?

 Table of contents:

-Cyberbullying is virtual attacks using the internet and smart devices such as phones and computers to hurt someone psychologically.
-While most people are familiar with the signs and effects of bullying and how to help the victims, cyberbullying is a relatively new and, therefore, less known phenomenon.
 Children are cyberbullied more often than adults, but unlike adults, most children don’t know how to deal with it.
 Therefore, as a parent, you need to know what to do when your child is cyberbullied to help them recover from the devastating effects of cyberbullying.
-Read “What Are the Effects of Cyberbullying on Children?” to learn about the impacts.
+Read “What Are the Effects of Cyberbullying on Children? to learn about the impacts.
+This article will describe the signs a child is being cyberbullied, what parents should do about cyberbullying, and how to stop it from happening again.

 How to Tell if Your Child Is Being Cyberbullied

 “How do you know if your child is being cyberbullied?”
 We’re often asked this question because it is sometimes challenging to tell if a child is cyberbullied.
 Most children, especially teenagers, tend to withdraw from opening up to their parents due to the embarrassment, fear, and stress they undergo.
-Therefore, you need to look for some of these signs in your child:
+Therefore, you need to look for some of these warning signs of cyberbullying in your child:

 • Stopping Using Computers & Phones

-• Nervous When Receiving a Message
+• Nervous or Jumpy When Receiving a Text Message

 • Secretive when Using Computers & Phones